msorins/EPFL_IntelligentAgents/README.md

 [x] How do we handle when some grass was distributed in the current step?
 Shall we make every move "atomic" in the sense that it will happen instantly? ; Look at the action order, I think we only need to make some conventions regarding what to execute in which order

+[] Strange bug, REPAST freezes (internally) when we reset and re-run the simulation (just asked, others face the same problem, I think we can leave it like this )

 [ ] Write report